 Services on Time & Material basis: Services provided by the Service Provider to the Customer on a Time & Material basis, for which the Customer is invoiced per hour/day at the agreed daily/hourly rate.

 Services on Fixed Price basis: Services provided by the Service Provider for which the Parties have agreed a fixed price.

 Service Provider: [Enter name], with official seat located in [official seat], registered in the register of legal persons in [Antwerp (department Antwerp)] under number [enterprise number].

 Third Party Products: hardware and/or software from the Third Party Supplier(s) mentioned in the Specific Terms & Conditions, for which Service Provider acts as a reseller and for which the Third Party (License) Terms & Conditions fully apply.

 Customer: the customer stated in the Specific Terms & Conditions.

 Employees: personnel members, personnel members of Affiliated Companies, independent employees, subcontractors, consultants, and any other natural or legal persons directly or indirectly involved in the provision of the Services.

-Party(-ies): Contractor and/or the Customer.
+Party(-ies): Service Provider and/or the Customer.

-Project: the totality of reciprocal services and cooperation between the Parties as described in the Specific Terms & Conditions.
+Project: the totality of reciprocal Services and cooperation between the Parties as described in the Specific Terms & Conditions.